Gradient-Variation Regret Bounds for Unconstrained Online Learning: Applications

 \subsection{Stochastically-extended Adversarial Model}

-The stochastically-extended adversarial (SEA) model~\citep{NeurIPS'22:SEA} is an intermediate setting between \mbox{adversarial} OCO and SCO.
-The key difference from the standard online learning protocol is that at each round, the loss function $f_t$ is sampled from a distribution $\fD_t$ chosen by the environment.
-We define $F_t(w) \define \E_{f_t \sim \fD_t}[f_t(w)]$.
-This setting seamlessly interpolates between adversarial OCO (when $F_t(w) = f_t(w)$) and SCO (when $F_t(w)$ are fixed objective functions), and captures the non-stationarity found in many real-world applications, such as the Online Label Shift problem~\citep{NeurIPS'22:label-shift, ICDM'23:NOLS,NeurIPS'23:OLS-baby}.
+The stochastically-extended adversarial (SEA) model~\citep{NeurIPS'22:SEA} is an intermediate setting between adversarial OCO and Stochastic Convex Optimization (SCO).
+The key difference from standard OCO is that the losses $f_t$ are sampled from a distribution $\fD_t$ chosen by the environment on each round.
+This setting seamlessly interpolates between (potentially non-stationary) SCO when $\fD_t$ is chosen obliviously to the learners decisions---naturally modelling the non-stationary found in many real-world applications such as the Online Label Shift problem~\citep{NeurIPS'22:label-shift, ICDM'23:NOLS,NeurIPS'23:OLS-baby}---and the adversarial setting when $\fD_t=\delta_{\bar{f_t}}$ for \mbox{arbitrary $\bar{f_t}$}.